Article Updated 4/2/20 to reflect the latest interest rate information and a new lender bonus program.

 In a relatively short period on the market, ELFI has proven to be one of the better student loan refinance options.

 ELFI’s low interest rates combined with higher than expected approval rates have led to good outcomes for many borrowers.
 Typically banks and newer lenders are extremely selective on their loans.
 It appears as though ELFI hasn’t fallen into this trap.

 While we are concerned about the limited time in the market, the fact that ELFI loans are a bank product gives us some comfort due to the much higher level of oversight on banks.
 Finance startups typically face less regulation.

-Because ELFI is a product of a longstanding bank and offers extremely low interest rates, it currently rates at number six in our student loan refinance rankings.
+Because ELFI is a product of a longstanding bank and offers extremely low interest rates, it currently rates at number seven in our student loan refinance rankings.
 As we get reader input on their experiences with ELFI, we will adjust its ranking accordingly.

 One area where ELFI is a little more strict than other lenders is that they require a minimum student loan balance of $15,000 to refinance.
 Borrowers with smaller balances should look at lenders like CommonBond and Laurel Road, who require a minimum of only $5,000.

 Education Loan Finance Advantages